Boolean algebras, Morita invariance, and the algebraic K-theory of Lawvere theories: Theories equivalent to the theory of Boolean algebras

 Picking up our notation from Example~\ref{ex:sets}, we have maps~$\rmB\Sigma(d)\to\rmQ(d)$ that fit together to form a commutative diagram as follows.

 This diagram can be used to compute the group completion of the upper colimit, which is the infinite loop space~$\Omega^\infty_0\rmK(\Post_v)$~by Theorem~\ref{thm:colimit}.
 This time, in contrast to Example~\ref{ex:sets}, the maps in the lower row are not equivalences, but multiplication by~$v$ in the infinite loop space structure on the~$\rmQ(v^r)\simeq\rmQ(\infty)\simeq\rmQ(0)$.
 In other words, there is a homology isomorphism from the colimit~$\rmB\Sigma(v^\infty)$ to the localization~$\rmQ(0)[1/v]$ away from~$v$.
-This homology isomorphism gives, after group completion, an equivalence~\hbox{$\Omega^\infty_0\rmK(\Post_v)\simeq\Omega^\infty_0\bbS[1/v]$} of infinite loop spaces.
-Noting that the higher stable homotopy groups of the sphere are finite, and~$A[1/v]=A/(v\text{--power torsion})$ for finite abelian groups~$A$, we obtain the result of the theorem. \end{proof}
+This homology isomorphism gives, after group completion, an equivalence~\hbox{$\Omega^\infty_0\rmK(\Post_v)\simeq\Omega^\infty_0\bbS[1/v]^\times$} of infinite loop spaces.
+Noting that the stable homotopy groups of the sphere spectrum in positive degrees are finite, and~$A[1/v]=A/(v\text{--power torsion})$ for finite abelian groups~$A$, we obtain the identification of the higher homotopy groups in the statement of the theorem.
+In other words, we have a morphism~\hbox{$\rmK(\Post_v)\to\bbS[1/v]^\times$} of spectra that induces an isomorphism on stable homotopy groups in positive degrees.
+To complete the identification of the spectrum $\rmK(\Post_v)$, we need to describe what it does on components.
+However, the description above shows that $1\in\bbZ\cong\pi_0\rmK(\Post_v)$ is sent to $v\in\bbZ[1/v]^\times\cong\pi_0\bbS[1/v]^\times$, and this observation translates immediately into the homotopy pullback diagram in the statement of the theorem. \end{proof}

 We end this section with an observation which indicates that the relationship between the~K-theories of the Lawvere theory~$E$ of sets and of Boolean algebras, or more generally~$v$--valued Post algebras, is not as simple as Theorem~\ref{thm:K(Post_v)} might suggest.